Lang Labor: 1943–1950

 In 1943, having published newspaper articles attacking McKell (NSW's Premier since 1941) and Prime Minister John Curtin, Lang was expelled from the ALP and restarted the Australian Labor Party (Non-Communist).
 This manifestation of Lang Labor contested the 1944 NSW election, electing two members—Lang and Lilian Fowler, Australia's first female mayor.
 When Lang transferred to federal politics, he was succeeded as the Lang Labor member for Auburn by his son James.
 Although Fowler and Chris Lang were both re-elected in the 1947 NSW election, they were defeated in 1950, leading to the party essentially being defunct.

 During Lang's expulsion, the ALP continued to enjoy their greatest House of Representatives victory both in terms of proportion of seats and their strongest national two-party vote at the 1943 federal election and additionally their first successful federal re-election attempt at the 1946 federal election.
 During this election Lang was elected to the House of Representatives for the federal seat of Reid, being elected with the benefit of Liberal Party preferences.
 Lang was a nuisance to the Labor government led, since 1945, by Ben Chifley, whom he repeatedly castigated in public.
 He lost his seat at the 1949 election.
 In the double dissolution 1951 election he stood for the Senate, but was not elected.

 Aftermath

-Lang was re-admitted to the NSW branch ALP in 1971, at the age of 94, after a campaign by his protégé Paul Keating and Tony Luchetti.
+Lang was re-admitted to the NSW branch ALP in 1971, at the age of 94, after a campaign by his protégé Paul Keating.
 He died four years later.